plone/documentation/docs/backend/upgrading/intro.md

 A inplace migration means the content and settings of a Plone installation are being updated while Plone is running.
 These upgrades use a builtin tool and basically run upgrade-steps that are collected in [plone.app.upgrade](https://github.com/plone/plone.app.upgrade/).

-This approach is recommended for all upgrades of minor version and can work fine for most mayor upgrades.
+This approach is recommended for all upgrades of minor version and can work fine for most major upgrades.
-When dealing with mayor changes in Plone or with very large or complex installations a export-import based migration (see below) is often the better solution.
+When dealing with major changes in Plone or with very large or complex installations a export-import based migration (see below) is often the better solution.

 During in-place migrations it is advisable to **not make large leaps** in version numbers.
 A single upgrade should not try to bridge multiple major version numbers.